 - 1. Never act in a manner that would pose a threat to the health (physical and/or mental) or safety of a member or members of the College community. - 2.
 Never conducts self in a disorderly, lewd, indecent, or obscene manner on College controlled property or at College sponsored or supervised functions. - 3.
 Always conducts self appropriately to reflect a professional health care provider.
-When engaging in activities students represent nursing image as a profession in both their attire and demeanor.
+When engaging in College activities, students should project a professional image in both their attire and demeanor.